BradleyA/docker-security-infrastructure/docker-TLS/README.md

     Common Name (e.g. server FQDN or YOUR name) []:two.cptx86.com Email Address []:

-    ./create-site-private-public-tls.sh 65 [INFO]:	These certificate are valid for 730 days.
+    ./create-site-private-public-tls.sh 74 [INFO]:	These certificate
+	are valid for 730 days.

-    It would be prudent to document the date when to renew these certificates and set an operations or project management calendar entry about 15 days before renewal as a reminder to schedule a new site certificate or open a work ticket.
+    It would be prudent to document the date when to renew these certificates and set an operations or project management calendar entry about 15 days before renewal as a reminder to schedule

 ## Usage
 Run this script second on your host that will be used to create all your certificates.
 This script makes a change to the openssl.cnf file.